KyleK86/LIRI-node-app/README.md

 - - -

 ## ABOUT THE APP
 LIRI is a Node.js based application that takes in parameters through the terminal and gives back data.
-The user has the option of using four commands (listed below) in conjuntion with parameters associated with the commands.
+The user has the option of using four commands (listed below) along with parameters associated with the commands.
 The  `Commands` are:

    * `concert-this`